lundgrenalex/mtrc/README.md

-# MTRC is metric exporter for your applications
+# MTRC is a metric exporter for your applications

-This exporter read incoming metrics in JSON format and push them to local database.
+This exporter read incoming metrics in JSON format and push them to the local database.

 **Now available only two ways:**
 * Counter (total) this metric make increment every execution by your value